Degrees of freedom of a quadratic scalar-nonmetricity theory: Introduction

 Another well-motivated direction is to consider general couplings between a scalar field and torsion and/or nonmetricity, i.e., “scalar-torsion” and “scalar-nonmetricity” theories \citep{Bahamonde:2017wwk,Hohmann:2018xnb,Jarv:2018bgs,Runkla:2018xrv,Soudi:2018dhv,Bahamonde:2019shr}.
-When the scalar field possesses a spacelike gradient (as in cosmological settings), the scalar-tensor theories in the Riemannian framework can be recast as metric theories with only spatial covariance, which is dubbed spatially covariant gravity (SCG) \citep{Gao:2014soa,Gao:2014fra,Gao:2020yzr,Hu:2021bbo,Hu:2021yaq}.
+When the scalar field possesses a spacelike gradient (as in cosmological settings), the scalar-tensor theories in the Riemannian framework can be recast as metric theories with only spatial covariance, leading to a framework dubbed spatially covariant gravity \citep{Gao:2014soa,Gao:2014fra,Gao:2020yzr,Hu:2021bbo,Hu:2021yaq}.
 This approach has been generalized to scalar-nonmetricity theories, leading to spatially covariant nonmetricity gravity \citep{Yu:2024drx}.
 Parity-violating extensions have also been explored in both torsional and nonmetric formulations \citep{Conroy:2019ibo,Chatzistavrakidis:2020wum,Li:2020xjt,Iosifidis:2020dck,Cai:2021uup,Wu:2021ndf,Zhao:2021zab,Iosifidis:2021bad,Rao:2021azn,Li:2021mdp,Li:2022mti,Li:2022vtn,Chen:2022wtz}.